Mattia Drudi: Early career

-Drudi begin his karting career in 2005, at the age of 7, in his native Italy.
+Drudi begin his karting career in 2005, at the age of seven, in his native Italy.
 In 2009, he claimed three karting titles, taking the 60cc class titles in the Easykart Italy, Easykart European (Cadet), and Campeonato Area Centro series.
 Two years later, he won the 100cc class of the Easykart European series; his final major championship in karting before transitioning to single-seaters after 2014.

-He began his single-seater career in Formula 4 machinery, taking part in the Italian F4 Championship, first with Cram Motorsport before finishing the season with F & M. In just his fifth race in the championship (the second race at Imola), Drudi scored his first victory in the series.
+Drudi began his single-seater career in Formula 4 machinery, taking part in the Italian F4 Championship, first with Cram Motorsport before finishing the season with F & M. In just his fifth race in the championship (the second race at Imola), Drudi scored his first victory in the series.
 Drudi would finish the season second in the championship, with five races victories and ten podiums.
 Three of these victories came in a weekend sweep at Monza in September.
 In the offseason, Drudi conducted a series of tests with Campos Racing in Formula Three machinery, but elected to stay at the F4 level for 2015, joining SMG Swiss Motorsport Group for the inaugural season of the ADAC Formula 4 series.

 Sports car racing

 Porsche spec series

 In late 2014, Drudi competed in the annual Porsche Italia rookie test, where he was identified by Maurizio Lusuardi of Dinamic Motorsport, who wished to field an entry for Mattia in the Porsche Carrera Cup Italy for 2015.
-His single-seater commitments initially derailed this move, but in March 2015 Drudi officially signed with the team to compete full-time in the national spec series.
+His single-seater commitments initially derailed this move, but in March 2015, Drudi officially signed with the team to compete full-time in the national spec series.
 In his debut season, Drudi claimed nine podiums and one victory in 13 races, finishing third in the championship.
 Drudi's season also included one-off Guest-class appearances in both the Porsche Supercup and Porsche Carrera Cup Germany.
 2016 would see Drudi continue with Dinamic Motorsport, taking nine wins and 16 podiums en route to a second-place finish in the 2016 Porsche Carrera Cup Italia.
 He made a further three appearances as a guest in the Porsche Supercup in 2016, taking a podium at his home race at Monza.
 For 2017, Drudi competed full-time in the Porsche Supercup for the first time in his career, once again with Dinamic Motorsport.
-Through the 11-race season, he claimed one podium, once again at Monza, taking 6th in the championship.
+Through the 11-race season, he claimed one podium, once again at Monza, taking sixth in the championship.
 His final season in the series in 2018 saw him claim four podiums en route to a fifth-place finish in the championship.